mnemonic-no/act-frontend/README.md

 ```

 ### Run the development server
+Before you can run the app, you have to configure it.
+During development, the app reads in a config file in
+`src/config.override.json` where you can override settings found in `config.json`.

 Copy the `config.override.json.template` to  `config.override.json` and set the relevant API URL for your development
 environment.